Wellbeing Activities for Young People

 The SE collaboration involves working with Canongate Youth (CY), Edinburgh Old Town Trust (EOTT) and U-evolve.

 We aim to provide accessible safe spaces within the area and opportunities for CYP to connect with nature, experience new things, and get outdoors as a means of supporting good mental health and building resilience.
-We will co-produce and involve children and young people in all aspects of service design, delivery, and evaluation.
+We involve children and young people in all aspects of service design, delivery, and evaluation.

 P7 James Gillespie’s High School transition activities at Holyrood Park